-The lectures will cover the material, the homework will reinforce the material, and this project should provide deep understanding of some aspect of the material.
+The lectures will cover the material, the homeworks and quizzes will reinforce the material, and this project should provide deep understanding of some aspect of the material.
 Students who demonstrate a deep understanding of some aspect of data mining covered in the class through their project will receive high grades.